gooddata/gooddata-create-gooddata-react-app/bootstrap/README.md

 Before you can create visualizations for data in your workspace, you need to export its Logical Data Model (LDM).
 You can then use the exported LDM entities to define the visualizations.

-The export is simple: run the `npm run refresh-ldm` command.
+The export is simple: run the `npm run refresh-md` command.

 -  This command will use information from [constants.ts](./src/constants.ts).
-It will connect to GoodData servers running on the host specified in the `backend` property and [export](https://sdk.gooddata.com/gooddata-ui/docs/gdc_catalog_export.html) LDM for the `workspace` of your choice.
+It will connect to GoodData servers running on the host specified in the `backend` property and [export](https://sdk.gooddata.com/gooddata-ui/docs/gdc_catalog_export.html) MD for the `workspace` of your choice.
 -  If your configuration does not specify `workspace`, the script will prompt you to choose one of the workspaces available in the `backend`.

-Once done, you will find that the [src/ldm/full.ts](src/md/full.ts) file will be populated with attribute and measure definitions matching the LDM defined in your workspace.
+Once done, you will find that the [src/md/full.ts](src/md/full.ts) file will be populated with attribute and measure definitions matching the MD defined in your workspace.
 You can then use these generated definitions as inputs to the different [visualization components](https://sdk.gooddata.com/gooddata-ui/docs/start_with_visual_components.html) available in GoodData.UI SDK.

 **Note: Before running this script, please make sure `backend` is defined in `constants.ts` file.**